 Creative Activities to Do at HomeApril 14, 2020

 By now you might feel as if you’ve exhausted all unique at-home activities — especially if you have children.
 But worry not!
-We have some fresh ideas to mix things up when you and your quarantine buddies are feeling a little bored or burnt out.
+We have some creative activities and easy craft ideas to mix things up when you and your quarantine buddies are feeling a little bored or burnt out.

 This is a mellow activity for kids and adults alike.
 Flowers can be sourced from your yard, a grocery store bouquet, or a wild patch you might spot on a nature walk.
 You don’t need too many, just a few flowers to press and turn into a lovely little piece of art to display in your home.
 We recommend following this helpful guide to make a nice one.
 The process can take a few days to a few weeks to get right depending on the method you choose, but hey, you have the time.